masnugro/Junos/Segment_Routing/Readme.md

 # What is this?
-This is to test L3VPN via OSPF SR-MPLS functionality in Juniper routers powered by Junos
+This is to test eBGP-LU L3VPN via OSPF SR-MPLS functionality in Juniper routers powered by Junos

 # Topology
 The lab topology as below: